What is Google My Business?

 We have your answers.

-To gain more visibility online, Google My Business is a free tool that enables businesses to promote their profile and website on Google Search and Google Maps.
+To gain more visibility online, Google My Business (as 2022, this tool is now called a Google Business Profile) is a free tool that enables businesses to promote their profile and website on Google Search and Google Maps.
 Once posted, a business can:

 - See and connect with their customers